Idealism or Corruption?

 The National Postcode Lottery

 The Netherlands plays a role in the Clinton Foundation for another reason.
-The National Postcode Lottery, the second largest lottery in The Netherlands, has donated over $25 million dollar to the Clinton Foundation.
+The National Postcode Lottery, the second largest lottery in The Netherlands, has donated over $25 million dollars to the Clinton Foundation.

 But that’s not all.
 The Postcode Lottery is managed by Novamedia BV, a company founded by businessman Boudewijn Poelman.
 Novamedia has expanded its lottery franchise to other countries such as Sweden, Germany and the United Kingdom.